 The XML schema describes what the contents of an XML document should be.
 We need to create domain-to-XML mapping to define how the data in our application is transformed into a XML document.

-Right-click a module in the Project Explorer and select*Add > Document:
+Right-click your module in the Project Explorer and select Add other > Export mapping.

 Enter ExportCustomersMapping for the Name:

-Click OK, and the Select XSD Elements dialog box will automatically open.
+Click OK, and the Select schema elements for export mapping dialog box will automatically open.
+Now do the following:

-- For the schema, select the previously added CustomersXSD
+b.
+For the schema, select the previously added CustomersXSD.

-In the Schema elements section of the Select XSD Elements dialog box, you will now see a tree with elements.
-Click the Expand all and Check all buttons – this automatically selects the Customer element and its child elements.
+c.
+In the Schema elements section of the dialog box, click the Expand all and Check all buttons.
+This automatically selects the Customer element and its child elements.
 Your screen should now look like this:

 Click OK.
 You should now see the first part of the import mappings:

-Open the Connector pane, which should be in the bottom-right corner of the Modeler:
+Open the Connector pane, which should be in the bottom-right corner of Studio Pro: